arcadiacoin/arcadia-docs/docs/node/rpc.md

 **Optional "include_trend"**

 Boolean, false by default.
 Also returns the trend of difficulty seen on the network as a **list of multipliers**.
 Sampling occurs every 500ms.
 The list is ordered such that the first value is the most recent sample.
-Note: Before v20, the sampling period was between 16 and 36 seconds.

 **Request:**
 ```json